geneveeves/foreign-aid-analysis/README.md

 # foreign-aid-analysis
-Project to analyze whether US foreign aid has a measurable impact on peoples' lives in the nations it is sent to.
+Project to analyze whether US foreign aid has a measurable impact on the self-reliance of countries aid is sent to.